BrettskiPy/mort/README.md

 **at all times** feel they are balancing <ins>risk</ins> vs <ins>reward</ins>.
 The game will always be 100% free with the eventual possibility for donations to support server costs and efforts.

+### Discussion about Mort
+Discussions about Mort can be found within the Go Getter Guild under the mort-rpg channel. https://discord.gg/Gn8jnFWHx9

 ### Portal System
 Players have the choice of 4 instanced PVM portal groupings.
 Every portal grouping (after the first) will have an increased chance of a PVP encounter and increased PVM loot chances.
 When a player selects a portal their soul will attempt to travel to the